OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ## What is Open Science? <a name="What_is"></a>

 The term 'Open Science' has not yet a universally accepted definition, but usually refers to one core theme: **Increasing knowledge availability as a public good**, typically with critical research aspects such as credibility, reproducibility, and verifiability thrown in in some combination.
+There are many alternative terms to Open Science too, such as Open Research, Open Scholarship, Science 2.0, eScience, and here.
+Throughout this MOOC, we consider 'Open Science' to be fully inclusive of all of these terms, and to reflect the process of organised knowledge creation [(Bartling and Friesike, 2014)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Bartling%20and%20Friesike%2C%202014.pdf).

 [Can we not cite Wikipedia here?
 Or also get a team work on the OS wikipedia entry?]